 Wei-Li is in the Partner Finder

 and is open to climbing with new people.
-Best times to climb: Tuesdays and Thursdays
+Best times to climb: Weekdays

 Personal: Lives in Los Angeles, CA, 39 years old, Female

 Favorite Climbs: Echo Cliffs, The Fortress, El Cajon

 |Sport: ||Leads 5.10a 6a 18 VI+ 18 E1 5a ||Follows 5.11a 6c 22 VII+ 22 E3 5c|

 I work for myself so I schedule my work around climbing.
 I'm married and my husband is not a climber, so I prefer to climb during the weekday when my absence is not as noticeable.
 Since I have to schedule work around climbing, I plan my calendar a week or two ahead of time; no spontaneous climbing trips.